Intervue/Data-structures-algorithms-for-interviews/README.md

 The arguments to the function are passed by call by value

-C programming language only provides call by value
+C programming language only provides call by value (which means creating a copy) `
-`

 ## Swap two variables